zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 Member name | Purpose
 ---|---
-ZWELNCHD | The Zowe launcher that marshall Zowe's address spaces ZWESIS01 | Load module for the cross memory server ZWESAUX  | Load module for the cross memory server's auxiliary address space
+ZWELNCH | The Zowe launcher that controls the startup, restart and shutdown of Zowe's address spaces ZWESIS01 | Load module for the cross memory server ZWESAUX  | Load module for the cross memory server's auxiliary address space